Dead Rabbits: In popular culture

-In films and television

-The Dead Rabbit Riot was featured in the History Channel documentary television series History's Mysteries in 1998.

 The story of the New York Dead Rabbits is told, in highly fictionalized form, in Martin Scorsese's 2002 film Gangs of New York, which was partially inspired by Herbert Asbury's book Gangs of New York.
 In the 2014 film, Winter's Tale, the Dead Rabbits and the Short Tails are featured prominently; a similar theme pervades Mark Helprin 1983 novel of the same name.

-The fourth season of the 2014 television series, Hell on Wheels has a few Dead Rabbit characters.

-In literature

 A book of poetry by Richard Griffin, The Dead Rabbit Riot, A.D.
 1857: And Other Poems, was published in 1915.

-Patricia Beatty's 1987 historical children's fiction novel Charlie Skedaddle mentions Dead Rabbits (the main character is a Bowery Boy).

 Some of the exploits of the Dead Rabbits are dramatized in Chapter XVIII of MacKinlay Kantor's Pulitzer Prize-winning novel Andersonville (1955).

-In art

-Artist George Henry Hall's 1858 painting is titled A Dead Rabbit (also entitled Study of the Nude or Study of an Irishman), which depicts a dead Dead Rabbit gang member killed during the riot on July 4, 1857, in New York City's Lower East Side.
+Artist George Henry Hall's 1858 painting is titled A Dead Rabbit (also entitled Study of the Nude or Study of an Irishman), which depicts a dead Dead Rabbit gang member killed during the riot on July 4, 1857, on Manhattan's Lower East Side.

+The Dead Rabbit gang served as the inspiration for The Dead Rabbit cocktail bar, which opened in lower Manhattan in 2013.
+Designed to evoke the drinking habits of 19th-century New Yorkers, the bar has won awards for the best bar in North America and the world.